 The outcome of this, supported by our data, is happier employees that are more productive.
 What else could one wish for as we look ahead?The importance of understanding employees’ needs will continue to grow in the hybrid workplace - @SamiKallioHki #ITSM #EX Click To Tweet

 Sanjeev NC – Product Manager, SuperOps.ai

-In 2021, I expect more focus on digital hygiene, personal knowledge management, and increased dependency on digital tools.
+In terms of 2021 ITSM trends, I expect more focus on digital hygiene, personal knowledge management, and increased dependency on digital tools.
 We can safely assume it’s become much harder for anyone to have a ‘quick-conversation’ in person.
 Therefore, you can expect a rise in the number of digital interactions through emails, pings, and tickets.
 If individuals are not able to manage the inflow of information coming their way, they’re going to end up in a digital mess.
 Tribal knowledge will be surfaced digitally and if individuals don’t have a system in place to manage them, they’ll become unusable and eventually lost.
 If a messy desk is any indication of how hard it gets to work, a digital mess is only 10 times worse.
 Digital hygiene should be advocated and processes should cease to exist for process sake but to actually help individuals get more work done.
 Tools, at a personal level, will be recognized as a necessity and not merely a ‘good-to-have’.In 2021, I expect more focus on digital hygiene, personal knowledge management, and increased dependency on digital tools – @SanjeevNC #ITSM Click To Tweet

 Scarlett Bayes – Senior Research Analyst, SDI Institute